TaniaSakun/goit-algo2-hw-02/README.md

 - Verify the quantity and volume restrictions.
 - Determine how long printing will take overall.
 - Give back the best printing order.
-- Print the ideal printing sequence together with the total amount of time needed to finish all the activities.
+- Print the ideal printing sequence and the total time needed to finish all the activities.

 #### Results:
 {'print_order': ['M1', 'M2', 'M3'], 'total_time': 270}